Estuary

 • Great for embedding payment info directly into customer-facing applications.

-With Estuary Flow, each of these setups uses the same core pipeline: Stripe → Flow → Destination.
+With Estuary, each of these setups uses the same core pipeline: Stripe → Estuary → Destination.
 You only need to configure it once, then choose where to materialize the data.

 • Multiple destinations: Use the same Stripe capture to power Google Sheets for finance teams, a warehouse for analytics, and BI tools for executives in parallel.

-• Schema enforcement: Flow ensures consistent, schema-validated data so changing Stripe APIs do not break your pipeline.
+• Schema enforcement: Estuary ensures consistent, schema-validated data so changing Stripe APIs do not break your pipeline.

 • Exactly-once delivery: Transactions are applied once and only once, preventing duplicates in your reports.